klyons/swig_example/README.md

 $ swig -c++ -python S_example.i

+$ python setup.py build_ext --inplace

-the above line will create. the .cxx wrapper file.
+the above lines will create. the .cxx wrapper file. the setup.py will create the actual .pyd

 make sure to include all C++ files in the setup.py including the .cxx and the .cpp example_module = Extension('_S_example', sources=['S_example_wrap.cxx', 'S_example.cpp'])